iakirca/MultiMediaAnalytics/README.md

 ---

-## Running the app within Docker container ##
+## Running the app within Docker container (assuming docker is already installed) ##

+1) Install the requirements (python 3.8) using ```bash pip install -r requirements.txt```
-1) Run "docker-compose build" in your terminal from the directory that is 1 up from the MultimediaAnalytics-Framework-2022 directory
+2) Run "docker-compose build" in your terminal from the directory that is 1 up from the MultimediaAnalytics-Framework-2022 directory
-2) Run "docker-compose up" to start the docker container you just build
+3) Run "docker-compose up" to start the docker container you just build
-3) Navigate to localhost:5000 to access the app
+4) Navigate to localhost:5000 to access the app

 ---